Monday, 25 May 2026

 I had moved to live and work in London, and on occasional days off work, I would venture out and try to see parts of the capital I hadn’t previously visited.
 This would invariably include visiting football grounds far and wide on a one-day travelcard.

 With my Non-League Annual and an A-Z map as companions, I would plan trips.
-On this occasion, I decided that Collier Row might be a nice idea, so I took what I presume was the 247 bus from Romford and getting out five-minutes short of the ground.
+On this occasion, I decided that Collier Row might be a nice idea, so I took what I presume was the 247 bus from Romford and got out five-minutes short of the ground.

 My drawing of Sungate, with some old Romford team kits.